PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 18:07:53
+Last updated: 2024-04-02 18:08:26
-Random Quote: Allow the world to live as it chooses, and allow yourself to live as you choose. - Richard Bach
+Random Quote: One of the most beautiful qualities of true friendship is to understand and to be understood. - Seneca the Younger